SethGo/DoorCloserRobot/README.md

 # Door Closer Robot

-.ino code is in DoorCloser folder.
+The .ino code file is in the DoorCloser folder.
 Ready to upload to Arduino.